 - Take ten minutes in a distraction-free zone, which means no interruptions, no temptations on your desk, no wandering around the internet.

-- Once you’ve got your three items numbered in priority order, go back and identify three (and only three) action items under each priority that will help you advance progress.
-These are your A-B-C’s.
+- Once you’ve got your three items in priority order, go back and identify three (and only three) action items under each priority that will help you advance progress.
+These are your 1-2-3’s.
 Sometimes it’s that one phone call you’ve been meaning to make.
 Other times, it’s that board relationship you need to cultivate.

 Get going and start prioritizing!